ofajs/ofa-v4-docs/docs/en/cases/app-loading.md

   <a href="../../publics/examples/app-loading/page2.html"></a>
 </template>

-# Customize loading for app
+# Customizing loading for the app

-Here is an example of customizing loading for the `o-app` component.
-In this example, we create a beautiful progress bar for loading, which gradually grows during page loading, reaches 100% directly after loading is complete, and then removes the loading element.
+The following is an example of customizing the loading of the `o-app` component.
+In this example, we have created a beautiful progress bar for loading, which will gradually grow during the page loading process and reach 100% directly after loading is complete, then delete the loading element.

-You can copy and use the following code to customize the loading effect for your application:
+You can copy and use the following code to customize the loading effect of your application:

 ```javascript
 export const loading = () => {